jakobtfaber/Denario/input_files/data_description_camels.md

 Galaxy and Catalog DataFrames: Structure and Usage Guide

+This data is from CAMELS (Cosmology and Astrophysics with MachinE Learning Simulations).
+CAMELS have been designed to achieve these goals by making using of machine learning techniques.
+With more than 4,000 numerical simulations, both N-body and (magneto-)hydrodynamic, CAMELS follow the evolution of more than 100 billion dark matter particles and fluid elements in a combined volume of ~ (400 Mpc/h).
+CAMELS span thousands of different cosmological and astrophysical models.

 1. Full Galaxy DataFrame ('galaxies_full_optimal.parquet')

    - Each row: one galaxy at z=0 from one of 1000 simulated catalogs.